lgestin/generative_dl_toy_experiements/README.md

 ## 1. GANs

-Generative Adversarial Networks is a generative modelling technique designed to generate synthetic data that resembles the training data.
-A well trained generator can generate high quality samples.
+Generative Adversarial Networks are a generative modelling technique designed to generate synthetic data that resembles the training data.
 GANs have produced state of the art results in a variety of tasks and domains (images, audio, video, ...).
 GANs are composed of two networks (Generator and Discriminator) that are trained adversarially until an equilibrium is reached.

 Pros:
-- **High Quality output**
+- **High Quality output**.
+GANs produce and have produced state of the art output for most type of data.
+A well trained GANs will produce sharp output and also very varied.
 - **No explicit density estimation**.
 Unlike some other generative modelling, GANs don't need explicit density estimation which, when dealing with high dimensional spaces, can be a significant advantage.
 - **Versatility**.
-Gans can be used in a lot of situations.
+Gans can be utilized in a lot of situations.
 It can be used to train most of the architectures, but more importantly it can be used in combination with other techniques.
 It is a way to compute perceptual features (via the discriminator's features) the can be used along with other approaches.
 - **Sharp Output**.
 Usually the output of GANs is sharper than other approaches du to the impact of the discriminator (feature matching, patch discriminators, ...)
 - **Variety in the generated output**.
 When properly trained, GANs can generate a greater variety of outputs, capturing a wide spectrum of the training data distribution.
 This contrasts with some other models that may suffer from overfitting to certain data modes.
-- **Unsupervised Learning** capability.
-Training a GAN doesn't require any label.
-- **Data augmentation**.
-Training a GAN on your data is a great way to augment your dataset

 Cons:
 - **Training instability**.
-GANs are usually hard to train.
+GANs are often hard to train.
 Finding the right balance between the discriminator and the generator can be a tedious task at training time.
 GANs can suffer from issues like mode collapse.
 - **Lack of control over the output**.
 The only way to really control the output of a GAN is to train it with powerful conditioning, otherwise it can be hard to control.
 - There is no explicit way to estimate the latent variables for a given, real sample.